Awareness Month

 • U.S. military veterans are twice as likely to develop ALS compared to non-veterans.

-"Although I cannot conduct research in the labs at Northwestern Medicine or provide care at the Lois Insolia ALS Clinic, what I CAN do, just like we ALL CAN, is spread awareness about ALS."
+"Although I can't conduct research in the labs at Northwestern Medicine or provide care at the Lois Insolia ALS Clinic, what I can do, just like we all can, is spread awareness about ALS."

 Cindy, daughter of person living with ALS